 South Wales Fire and Rescue Authority

 Since April 1996, South Wales Fire and Rescue Authority has been responsible for providing the Fire and Rescue Service for the geographical area of South Wales.
-The Fire and Rescue Authority consists of 24 members representing 10 of the Unitary Authorities of South Wales.
+The Fire and Rescue Authority consists of 24 members representing the 10 Unitary Authorities we serve.

 The number of Councillor Representatives for each Unitary Authority depends on the size of electoral representatives and political proportionality.